- Education and Science»

 Location and Climate

-It is situated at an altitude of 2036 meters above sea level and extending over an area of 13 sq.
-Km.
+It is situated at an altitude of 2036 meters above sea level and extending over an area of 13 square Km.

-Dalhousie comprises of five distinct hills namely, Balun, Kathlog, Patreyn, Tehra and Bakrota eith height ranging between 1525 to 2375 meters.
+Dalhousie comprises of five distinct hills namely, Balun, Kathlog, Patreyn, Tehra and Bakrota with their heights ranging between 1525 to 2375 meters.

 The temperature of the place goes down up to the freezing point in winters, while the summers are pleasing.
-The best time to visit the place is between May to September.
+The best time to visit the place is from May to September.